Washington Waldorf educates the whole child

 Although there is no typical Waldorf student, our students tend to be inquisitive, creative, hard working, and open to new experiences and ways of learning.

 Many different kinds of students thrive at WWS.
 All students discover new facets of themselves.
-In many cases, students who have become stressed or indifferent in other settings blossom at WWS.
+Learning her is joyful and rigourous without undue stress.
 Even though we are a relatively small school, students experience a rich social life, and no one is anonymous.

-WWS is not equipped to support students with severe learning or behavioral challenges, though many students with unusual learning styles do well here.
+WWS is not equipped to support students with severe learning or behavioral challenges, though students with mild learning differences including ADHD and dyslexia may do well here.

 We do not "teach to the test."

-- Students are evaluated regularly, and teachers are always available to parents to discuss a child's progress.
+• Students are evaluated regularly, and teachers are available to parents to discuss a child's progress.

 We are thoughtful about the use of digital media in education.

 In general, we want our students to maximize their experience of the real world rather than the virtual world.
 Thriving in a highly technological world that is ever changing, requires a high degree of flexibility, adaptability, and creativity — precisely the qualities the Waldorf curriculum fosters.
-Waldorf graduates are very well represented in high technology fields and media, where their special brand of creativity is highly valued.
+Waldorf graduates are very well represented in high technology fields and media, where their creative capacities are highly valued.

 Washington Waldorf is one of more than 1,000 Waldorf schools worldwide, and our pedagogy is rooted in the pioneering work of Rudolf Steiner.
 Waldorf schools strive to develop the whole human being in a healthy and nurturing environment.